ahuacate/pve-homelab/README.md

 ```

 ### 3.03 Unprivileged container mapping - Ubuntu 18.04
-To change the Jellyfin container mapping we change the container UID and GID in the file `/etc/pve/lxc/111.conf`.
+To change the UniFi container mapping we change the container UID and GID in the file `/etc/pve/lxc/251.conf`.
 Simply use Proxmox CLI `typhoon-01` > `>_ Shell` and type the following:

 ```
 # User storm | Group homelab